Skip to content

 • If secondary circulation is used, all pipes kept hot by that circulation should be insulated.

-The installation of insulation materials should be of the closed-cell type with mitered joints and adhesives used on all seamed joints.
-Thickness of insulation fitted should be sized to provide protection for up to 12 hours and the thermal conductivity does not exceed 0.045 W/m K.
+When installing insulation materials for pipework, it is crucial to select the right product.
+The insulation should be of the closed-cell type such as Armacell - ArmaFlex Class 0, featuring mitred joints and the use of adhesives on all seamed joints.
+Furthermore, the thickness of the insulation should be determined to provide protection for up to 12 hours.
+The thermal conductivity of the chosen insulation should not exceed 0.045 W/m K, ensuring optimal thermal performance.

 Previous article Weather Compensation & Load Compensation Controls